kentcdodds/match-sorter/README.md

 matchSorter(list, 'y') // ['yo', 'hey']
 matchSorter(list, 'z') // []

+// You can also pass an options object:
-const objList = [
+// **keys** (defaults to undefined and just uses the value itself as above) const objList = [
   {name: 'Janice', color: 'Green'},
   {name: 'Fred', color: 'Orange'},